ericsavin/LinCoef/README.md

 The main function `LinCoef.m` computes the linearization coefficients for products of classical orthogonal polynomials of the __Jacobi__ (including Gegenbauer, Legendre and Chebyshev), __generalized Hermite__, and __generalized Laguerre__ families.
-These linearization coefficients correspond to the third-order moments of these polynomial sets.
+These linearization coefficients correspond to the third-order moments of polynomial sets.
 Codes are also provided to compute Gauss quadrature sets and evaluate those polynomials and their derivatives at specific nodes.
 The main function to construct quadrature sets is `GNodeWt.m`.